tayawaaean/mayhemcreations-shawn-denis/docs/features/email-service.md

 ## Overview

-Successfully implemented **8 new email notification types** in the Mayhem Creations email service, expanding from the original chat notifications to a complete email notification system.
+Successfully implemented **8 new email notification types** in the Mayhem Creation email service, expanding from the original chat notifications to a complete email notification system.

 ---